- Acne is caused when your pores become clogged.

 Retinoid products: are very helpful for mild to moderate acne (whiteheads and blackheads).
-Apply a thin layer of this medicine after you have gently washed and dried your face.
+Apply a thin layer of this prescription medicine, example: Retin-A, Avita, Atralin), Tazarotene (Tazorac) and adapalene (Differin) once a day, after you have gently washed and dried your face.
 People who use this medicine sometimes say that their acne got slightly worse before it got better.
+If your skin becomes irritated, tell your HCP and use the product every other day instead of daily.
 To treat moderate to severe acne (pimples, cysts, and scars), your health care provider may prescribe additional medication.

 Antibiotics: may be applied directly to your face (lotion or gel) or taken by mouth.
 In some products, benzoyl peroxide and a topical antibiotic are mixed together.
 They help treat the bacteria that can cause pimples and cysts.
 If you’re taking oral antibiotics, follow the instructions on your prescription bottle.
 Some antibiotics require that you take them on an empty stomach while other kinds say you can take them any time.